sequoiatree/teaching-cs/src/curriculum/topical/break/next/homework.md

 # Reflect on your {{ BREAK }} break

 Hopefully you had a warm and enjoyable time.
-Tell us about the most exciting thing you did, in the thread below!
+Tell us about the most exciting thing you did, in the #random channel on Slack!